 Most VPN services will limit how many simultaneous connections you can have active.
 If you need to connect more devices at a god, consider a provider like Surfshark, which doesn't limit how many devices you can use.

 How Much Does the VPN Cost?

 The VPN market is very competitive, but not all VPNs are cheap.
 Unfortunately, much like the army, going with the cheapest isn't always recommended.
 In fact, free VPN services are often dangerous and may result in more harm than protection.

 As a general guideline, most top-tier VPN service providers will charge around $10-12 for monthly subscriptions.
 Still, this price can drop dramatically if you're willing to sign on for extended periods.

 One example of this is ExpressVPN, certainly not one of the cheapest around $12.95 per month.
 However, if you sign on for a year, the monthly price drops to $6.67.
 Alternatively, other decent VPNs like FastestVPN go for as little as $0.83 per month.

 Conclusion: Do You Need a VPN?

-VPN services are simply one of those things that you might never think you need until one day you do – and then it's too late.
-At point of purchase, some may balk at paying prices ranging between $50 to $100+ but in all honesty, those are for subscriptions of between one to three years.
+VPN services are simply one of those things you might never think you need until one day you do – and then it's too late.
+At the point of purchase, some may balk at paying prices ranging between $50 to $100+, but honestly, those are for subscriptions of between one to three years.

 That works out to a few dollars a month.
 How much do you value your safety and privacy?